State Guardianships Forms and Documents to Gather

 After the final hearing, the court will appoint a guardian, if necessary.
 The court does so through court orders or letters of guardianship.
 The order appointing a guardian gives the guardian specific authority over the ward's life.
 For example, a guardian of a minor can apply for benefits, including child support for the minor child.
 Guardians account for their activities in an annual report.

-Guardianship forms will differ from state to state.
+Guardianship forms will differ by state.
 Some states offer fillable forms, which allow the petitioner to fill out the legal forms online.
 They can then print the documents and cover sheet and submit them to the court with the filing fee.
 If a party cannot afford the filing fee, they should request a waiver.

 Guardianship Forms by State

-The following are the online resources to help you access the necessary state guardianship forms:
+The following are the online resources to help you access the necessary state guardianship forms.
+After this section, you’ll find a checklist of documentation to gather to present to the court.

 Alabama